John Maples

-John Cradock Maples, Baron Maples (22 April 1943 – 9 June 2012) was a British politician and life peer who served as Economic Secretary to the Treasury from 1989 to 1992.
-A member of the Conservative Party, he was Member of Parliament (MP) for Lewisham West from 1983 to 1992 and Stratford-upon-Avon from 1997 to 2010.
+John Cradock Maples, Baron Maples (22 April 1943 – 9 June 2012) was a British politician and life peer who served as Economic Secretary to the Treasury from 1989 to 1992 and Shadow Foreign Secretary from 1999 to 2000.
+He is a former Deputy Chairman of the Conservative Party.
+He was Member of Parliament (MP) for Lewisham West from 1983 to 1992 and Stratford-upon-Avon from 1997 to 2010.

 Early life

 John Cradock Maples was born at Fareham, Hampshire.
 His father, a businessman, lived in the Wirral; he was educated at Marlborough College, before going up to Downing College, Cambridge, where he read law, and played hockey for the college and performed with the Footlights.
 Maples received an MA in 1964, and later studied at the Harvard Business School.
 He was called to the Bar at the Inner Temple in 1965.

 In the 1960s, Maples founded the Cayman Islands law firm of Maples and Calder with James MacDonald and Douglas Calder.

 Parliamentary career

 1983–1992: MP for Lewisham West

 Maples was the MP for Lewisham West from 1983, until he lost the seat at the 1992 general election.
 His business background attracted him to the Treasury benches: Margaret Thatcher appointed him Parliamentary Private Secretary to Norman Lamont, then Economic Secretary to the Treasury.
 On Nigel Lawson's resignation in 1989, Lamont was made Chief Secretary to the Treasury, with Maples moving up to take Lamont's former role.
 During his time as Economic Secretary from 1989 to 1990, Maples was instrumental in working with David Cameron on the policy to enter the Exchange Rate Mechanism, with the pound sterling pegged designed to track the German deutschmark.
 In 1990, Maples had been appointed as Economic Secretary before the change of Prime Ministers.
 He dealt with the BCCI (Bank of Credit and Commerce International) case.
 The Arab bank was based in London, and fell prey to the subsequent Arms to Iraq scandals and collapsed, bankrupting its depositors.
 He was also responsible for monitoring the Bank of England's monetary policy, which included bank regulation.

 At the 1992 general election he lost the Lewisham seat to Labour.
 He returned to the House of Commons at the following general election, in 1997; in the interim he was Chairman of Saatchi and Saatchi, the advertising and lobbying group, which had supported Thatcher.